Factbox: How do ride-hailing giants Didi and Uber compare?

 - Uber in December sold its autonomous driving unit, Uber Advanced Technologies Group (ATG), to self-driving car startup Aurora.

-- Didi rolled out a purpose-built vehicle for ride-hailing with China's BYD and is working on a future model with autonomous driving functions with GAC (601238.SS), a Chinese carmaker.
+- Didi rolled out a purpose-built vehicle for ride-hailing with China’s BYD and is working on a future model with autonomous driving functions with GAC, a Chinese carmaker.

 - Uber announced it was working with British electric van and bus maker Arrival to develop a purpose-built model for ride-hailing that will go into production in 2023.